duffontherun/fe5-randomizer/README.md

 This program DOES NOT translate the ROM.

 Feel free to repurpose this randomizer for other games as well.
 See LICENSE for more details.

+This code is still very messy and it is still very early in development.
+I proboby won't be finishing it.
+It's here more for a refrence/if anyone else wants to finish it.